By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 3500 x 2561 pixels

 29.7 x 21.6 cm ⏐ 11.7 x 8.5 in (300dpi)

 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

-Cervical cancer cells, coloured scanning electron micrograph (SEM).
-Cultured cervical cancer cells, showing numerous blebs (round lumps) and microvilli (tiny hair-like structures) characteristic of cancer cells.
-The irregular surface structures cause changes in the adhesion properties and allow the cell to move.
+Cervical cancer cells.
+Coloured scanning electron micrograph (SEM) of cervical cancer cells.
+The irregular surface of these cells is characteristic of cancer cells.
+The irregular surface structures cause changes in the adhesion properties and allow the cells to move.
+Along with rapid and chaotic cell division, this allows cancer cells to clump and form tumours which can invade and destroy surrounding tissues.
 Cancer of the cervix (the neck of the uterus) is one of the most common cancers affecting women and can be fatal.
-Magnification: x1500 when printed 10 centimetres wide.

 Model release not required.
 Property release not required.